 - Once the MAPS scan is done, I get to see the score from my mobility, muscle activation, posture, and symmetry.
 A total score is derived from these four categories and indicates overall biomechanical health and readiness.

-- The StretchLab Flexologist discuss the results with me and design the assisted stretch program.
+- The StretchLab Flexologist discussed the results with me and designed the assisted stretch program.

 Simply put, the goal of each StretchLab session is to improve your overall mobility score (this is the purpose of doing a re-test after the session).